Spinney20/Mini_Libc/README.md

 - the declaration and the implementation of `nanosleep()` and `sleep()`
 - the update of the libc `Makefile` to build the source code files implementing `puts()`, `nanosleep()` and `sleep()`

-  :exclamation::exclamation: **Pay attention** to which functions have to modify the `errno` variable.

 ### Building mini-libc

 To build mini-libc, run `make` in the `src/` directory: